s0md3v/roop/README.md

 ```

 Looking for a CLI mode?
 Using the -f/--face argument will make the program in cli mode.

-## Future plans
-- [ ] Improve the quality of faces in results
-- [ ] Replace a selective face throughout the video
-- [ ] Support for replacing multiple faces

 ## Credits
 - [henryruhs](https://github.com/henryruhs): for being an irreplacable contributor to the project